metayeti/YABS.js/HOWTO.md

 ![screenshot](/screenshot.png?raw=true)

-Other commands you can try and run from the repository root are:
+Some other commands you can try to run from the repository root:

 - `node build examples/minimal` (builds the [minimal](#71-minimal) example)
 - `node build examples` (builds all examples)